subwaymatch/park-blog-hugo/README.md

 </p>

 # Park Blog
-A personal blog built with Hugo.
-Supports Jupyter notebooks' simplified HTML export files.
+A personal blog built with [Hugo](https://gohugo.io/).
+The main goal of this blog was to use Jupyter notebooks as a blogging source without fancy converters.
+Jupyter's [nbconvert](https://github.com/jupyter/nbconvert) is  used to convert notebooks into HTML formats (`$ jupyter nbconvert notebook.ipynb --to html --template basic` ).

 ## Screenshots